labtrac/test-documentation/documentation/system-settings.md

 - *Print Invoice on A5 Paper* - Using this you can to print on A5 paper rather than the default A4.

 - *Export to External Accounts* - Select here if you wish to export your invoices to an external accounts package.
-Sage, Xero and Quickbooks Online are currently supported, if you have another accounts system that you would like integrated please contact [Labtrac Support](#LabtracSupport).
+Sage, Xero and Quickbooks Online are currently supported, if you have another accounts system that you would like integrated please contact <a href="welcome#labtracsupport">Labtrac Support</a>

 - - -